War of Canudos: Initial military campaign

 While the troops were initially dispatched for the sole purpose of preventing the assault, Leoni managed to convince their commander Pires Ferreira to march on Canudos.
 With scant information about terrain and the defensive resources of Canudos' population, a small, 100-man force commanded by Ferreira was sent towards the settlement on 4 November 1896.
-However, the Canudenses marching from the religious settlement to Joazeiro surprised the troops at Uauá and a fierce battle ensued.
-Estimates of the number of Conselheiristas that engaged in the battle varied anywhere from 1,000 to 3,000 men, and accounts report that they were armed with "old muskets, pikes, scythes, long poles, and implements of the land."
-Despite some considerable losses, estimated at around 150 men, the Canudenses drove the state police soldiers off.
+However, the Canudenses marching from the religious settlement to Juazeiro surprised the troops at Uauá and a fierce battle ensued.
+Estimates of the number of Conselheiristas that engaged in the battle varied anywhere from 1,000 to 3,000 men, and accounts reported that they were armed with "old muskets, pikes, scythes, long poles, and implements of the land."
+Despite some considerable losses, estimated at 150 men, the Canudenses drove the state police soldiers off.
 The troops then retreated to Juazeiro and awaited reinforcements from the state of Bahia.

 The government and the local media quickly publicized the soldiers’ defeat in the backlands of Bahia.
 The media (i.e. newspapers) played an essential role in escalating the conflict, spreading rumors that rather than being a local and unsophisticated uprising, the Conselheiristas were allied with other monarchists scheming to launch a "restoration" of the monarchy.
-The unstable political climate along with the scarcity of military resources in Bahia, led the state government to seek aid from the federal government to crush the increasingly threatening settlement.
+The unstable political climate along with the scarcity of military resources in Bahia led the state government to seek aid from the federal government to crush the increasingly threatening settlement.
 Since the First Brazilian Republic had only recently been founded, it saw the rebel settlers as a monarchist and separatist threat to its authority to be made an example of.